georgesenj1/CPS490-Group4-Repo/README.md

 |9/21/2023 |  0.1          | GP Assign 1     |
 ## Overview

+This application facilitates registered users to communicate with each other by sending and receiving messages.
+For security and data integrity purposes, only registered users can send or receive messages.
+The user registration system ensures that users have a unique identity within the platform.

 Describe the overview of the project with a high-level architecture figure.